 Students requesting academic adjustments or accommodations based on a covered disability must register with the ODS prior to course registration (or as soon as practicable) and follow all ODS procedures for requesting academic adjustments and accommodations.
-The requested adjustment or accommodation must be reasonable.
-Moreover, because current clinical documentation is required before the ODS can consider any request for reasonable academic adjustments and accommodations, prospective students who have documented disabilities should contact the ODS and submit all necessary forms and documentation at least two months before arriving on campus either for orientation or the beginning of scheduled classes, whichever first occurs.
 Students should be aware that they are responsible for making requests for reasonable academic adjustments and for submitting all necessary documentation in support of those requests.

-The Office of Disability Services will coordinate and implement all programs for students with disabilities.
+The Office of Disability Services has been designated to review disability documentation and to determine eligibility for appropriate accommodations.
 Faculty members must not provide any disability-related academic adjustments to any student until s/he has received notification by letter to do so from the ODS.

 Disabilities of a temporary nature may not be eligible for academic adjustments with the ODS, but ODS will assist the School staff and faculty in efforts to minimize academic disruptions.
 Students making requests for excused absences and emergency notification should first contact the Office of Student Affairs and, if the report relates to a disability-related issue, the Office of Student Affairs will communicate with ODS regarding the same.
-For more information, contact theDean for Student Affairs at (404) 752-1651.
+For more information, contact the Dean for Student Affairs at (404) 752-1651.